developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-software/dremio-software-deploy-dremio.md

 caution

 TLS for OpenSearch requires a secret of a different makeup.
-See [Advanced TLS Configuration for OpenSearch](#advanced-tls-configuration-for-opensearch).
+See Advanced TLS Configuration for OpenSearch.

-### Configuring the Distributed Storage[​](#configuring-the-distributed-storage "Direct link to Configuring the Distributed Storage")
+### Configuring the Distributed Storage

 Dremio’s distributed store uses scalable and fault-tolerant storage, and it is configured as follows: